 Identify important content sources for your discipline

 Begin a conversation with the librarian for your discipline about the most important content sources in your area.
-Even if Carolina does not subscribe to a given title, there are many ways we can get articles to you quickly.
+Even if Carolina does not subscribe to a given title, there are many ways we can help you access scholarly literature quickly.

+Publishers are able to take free content from faculty and sell it back to the academy in the form of exorbitantly priced subscriptions because these journals are needed and valued for promotion and tenure.
 Encourage your department and discipline to be clear about publishing criteria for appointment, promotion and tenure decisions.
-Learn about criticisms of journal impact factors are why they are a poor way to assess research quality.
+Learn about criticisms of journal impact factors and why they are a poor way to assess research quality.

 Review your association’s publishing contract